-Cornell is an intellectual powerhouse where the breadth and depth of research expertise on China economic research is unparalleled.
+Cornell is an intellectual powerhouse on China research.
 Cornell researchers are working on all facets of the Chinese economy including rural development and industrial growth, financial and real estate markets, consumer demand and market reform, international finance and trade, and environmental and energy challenges.

 - Research: CICER brings together top researchers from Cornell and around the world to study the most important economic and social issues facing China and their impacts on the global economic system.